bparthu/event-driven-bar/README.md

   adds the customer to waiting queue / increase the lost count for bar produces waitOnQueue on customer

+ExitFromSeat
+  removes customer from seat or from seating increments success count try to seat next person waiting on queue

+ExitFromWaitQ
+  removes customer from waitQ or from seating

+LoseCustomer
+  increments bar loss count
+  removes customer from the waitQ

 bar tender events
 -----------------
   waitingOnQueue